 These were among the most popular types of skateboards back in the day.
 They were the initial design provided by many board companies for several reasons: they were easy to carry, less expensive to produce, and more maneuverable in some cases.

 Mini boards can be easier to perform tricks on but aren’t the ideal choice for long traveling.
 These boards can be a great choice for kids aspiring to be pro skaters.
 They aren’t likely to be a solid option for professionals looking for alternative ways to commute to work.
-Either way, these are usually one of the cheaper options.
+Either way, these are usually one of the cheaper options which kids can use when taking skateboarding lessons.

 Electric Skateboards